 For about half of the semester, students will read books of their choosing.
 So I took my classroom budget from this year (being most virtual all year, I didn’t need to spend that much on science supplies), went to novel. bookstore, and bought a ton of books that I think my students might want to read.
 They should have plenty to choose from!

 The other half of the semester, they’ll read one whole-class novel and one small-group “book club” book.
-My plan is to read The Fifth Season by N.K.
-Jemisin as our whole-class novel.
-I think it’s a modern classic.
-So much to unpack in that book, with three fascinating main characters, some brilliant world-building, and a pretty cool twist.
+My plan is to read Dawn by Octavia Butler as our whole-class novel.
+I think it’s brilliant, and Butler is an important author to know.
+So much to unpack in the book, with themes of colonialism, consent, and what it means to be human.